 and even prior to all of these “tips” making their way into the sheet cake i present to you today, i had been hard at work on a myriad of other lemon-y desserts. (for icebox cakes, i developed two different lemon icebox cakes: one that calls for lemon wafers and lemon whipped cream (and caramel – but that is a story for another day) and one that calls for lemon pudding and lemon curd whipped cream.) and because i’ve always got a few “how to make your cake extra moist and ‘box-cake-like'” tricks in my back pocket, it wasn’t long before my sheet cake recipe included not only all of my lemon dessert tips and tricks, but also olive oil (not for taste but for texture and NOT extra virgin – see here for why) and creme fraiche. and so there you have it: the story of how i came to make this yummy (box-like) cake, why i make it the way i do, and (lucky you) the recipe – so you, too, can eat large-ish pieces of it either with, or without, your boyfriend.

-kind of goes without saying that i am pretty excited about posting and sharing this recipe with you all. and mostly – of course – for the obvious reason: the recipe is from icebox cakes, a cookbook written by me (and my partner in whipped cream: jean sagendorph) and published by chronicle books. it will hit bookstores in mid-april, and i’m sort of – duh – over the moon about it. honestly, however, my enthusiasm for this particular recipe transcends even my delight in having published my first book. and here’s why: the black and white malted is not only a genius icebox cake, but dare i say an all-round genius dessert.
+kind of goes without saying that i am pretty excited about posting and sharing this recipe with you all (and this gorgeous picture by Tara Donne). and mostly – of course – for the obvious reason: the recipe is from icebox cakes, a cookbook written by me (and my partner in whipped cream: jean sagendorph) and published by chronicle books. it will hit bookstores in mid-april, and i’m sort of – duh – over the moon about it. honestly, however, my enthusiasm for this particular recipe transcends even my delight in having published my first book. and here’s why: the black and white malted is not only a genius icebox cake, but dare i say an all-round genius dessert.